 I live three-and-a-half hours away from Vegas now and when I wake up at 6 a.m. to make the drive this morning, I say, why the fuck am I leaving so early?
-So I go back to sleep and decide to meet my friend at 3 p.m. instead.
-Three friends text me at 10 a.m. to ask if I’m almost there.
-I tell them I’m still in bed and they say, WHAT?
+So I go back to sleep and decide to meet my friend Julia at 3 p.m. instead.
+Three other friends text me at 10 a.m. to ask if I’m almost there.
+I tell them I’m still in bed and they say, “What?”

 The irrelevantly tall and skinny bitch drives off in her Mercedes.
 Julia, Wendy, and I go back to the Cosmo.
 We drink, walk around, shop, drink, and go to Nobu, where we spend $60 each eating tiny portions of Japanese-Peruvian food.
 We talk about how Nobu (the person, not the restaurant) is probably an asshole who spends all his time on a private island.
 Look at how much of a dick people are about Nobu (the restaurant, not the person).
 It’s the most expensive meal I’ve paid for in my life and I realize that’s really all I can say about it, which is how Vegas makes you feel in general.

 And then I’m back home.
 This is what I call this place now.
-It’s what I’ve labeled it in Google Maps so you know it’s real.
+It’s what I’ve labeled it in Google Maps so I know it’s real.
 I park my car all the way in the back, next to the persimmon trees.
 On my walk from my car to the door I smell weed from the next-door neighbors.
 I take off my shoes and slip in through the kitchen and into my room.
-Sad gal Riri greets me and I’m here.
+Sad Gal Riri greets me and I’m here.